runnerv/Cipher/README.md

 # Cipher
-A program for encrypting-decryption text by the Caesar method.
+A program for encryption-decryption text by the Caesar method.
 Bruteforce and statistical analysis function.